 - a.
 The clerk shall maintain a current list of attorneys eligible to be appointed. - b.
 When a petition is filed alleging abuse, neglect, or dependency, the clerk shall immediately appoint separate counsel to represent each respondent named in the petition unless the respondent(s) request otherwise.
 When a petition is filed to terminate parental rights, the clerk shall appoint the same attorney who has represented the respondent in the prior proceedings. - c.
 The clerk shall prepare a Notice of Appointment of Counsel to be served on the respondent with the petition and summons.
 The notice shall include the attorney's name, business address and telephone number and shall encourage the parent to contact the attorney.
-The notice shall inform the respondent: - (1) that the respondent may retain counsel of his or her choosing; - (2) that the court will dismiss the appointed counsel if the respondent does not qualify for appointed counsel or the respondent waives the right to counsel. - d.
+The notice shall inform the respondent: - (1) that the respondent may retain counsel of his or her choosing; - (2) that the court, at the first hearing, will determine whether the respondent qualifies for appointed counsel and, if the respondent does, whether the respondent waives the right to counsel; and - (3) that the court will dismiss the appointed counsel if the respondent does not qualify for appointed counsel or the respondent waives the right to counsel.

+- d.
 Before appointing a specific attorney, the clerk shall ensure that the attorney will be available for the child planning conference and the first hearing in the case and, to the best of the attorney's knowledge, for other stages of the proceeding.
-The clerk may make this determination either by talking with the attorney or by pre-arrangement with one or more attorneys on the appointment list to be maintained by the clerk.
+The clerk may make this determination either by talking with the attorney or by prearrangement with one or more attorneys on the appointment list to be maintained by the clerk. - e.

-e.
 In any case in which a petition for termination of parental rights is filed, the clerk shall appoint the same attorney to represent the parent in the termination proceeding if the parent whose rights are sought to be terminated has been represented by an appointed attorney in a prior abuse, neglect, or dependency proceeding.
 The petitioner shall mail the attorney a copy of the summons and petition.
 If the parent fails to apply or qualify for court-appointed counsel, the appointment of counsel shall not be approved by the Court.
 In the event the termination of parental rights proceeding is filed as a Motion in the Cause, pursuant to North Carolina General Statute 7B-1102, the current appointed counsel, including the guardian ad litem, shall continue representation, unless that attorney has properly moved the court to withdraw.